Why are there so many dead bees on the ground

-A couple of weeks ago, I have seen so many dead bees all over the ground outside the beehive.
+A couple of weeks ago, I saw lots of dead bees on the ground outside the beehive.
 I was not sure what the hell was going on.
-I was wondering why are there so many dead bees on the ground all over.
+I was wondering why are there so many dead bees on the ground?

 Is Identifying Dead Bees In The Ground Normal?

 Yes, identifying dead bees in the ground is normal if it is just a few numbers.
-Sometimes bees can die for some reason like drone bees after mate, robber bees, due to sanitation, etc.
+Sometimes bees can die for several reasons, like drone bees after mating, robber bees, due to sanitation, etc.

 Dead bees on the ground

-But if you continuously discover more than a handful number of dead bees in the ground this is not normal.
-This is a clear indication there might be a problem inside the colony.
+But if you continuously discover more than a handful of dead bees in the ground, this is not normal.
+This is a clear indication that there might be a problem inside the colony.

 How Many Dead Bees Is Normal?